Maylon Hanold, EdD

 BA, French, University of Washington

-Associate Teaching Professor, Management
+Associate Teaching Professor, Department of Management

 Building/Room: Pigott 404